Ajmalniz/openai-agents/02_DACA_AGENT_NATIVE/00_concepts_strategies_technologies/00_what_is_cloud_native/readme.md

 ## Conclusion

 Cloud native is a transformative approach to software development, enabling applications to be more scalable, resilient, and adaptable in the cloud era.
 By using microservices, containers, orchestration, CI/CD, cloud infrastructure, observability, and DevOps, organizations can build apps that meet modern demands.
-While it introduces complexity, the benefits—faster innovation, cost efficiency, and reliability—make it a cornerstone of today’s tech landscape.
+While it introduces complexity, the benefits—faster innovation, cost efficiency, and reliability—make it a cornerstone of today's tech landscape.

 For beginners, the key is to understand these concepts as building blocks.
-As you explore further, you’ll see how they come together to power the apps we use every day, from streaming services to online shopping.
+As you explore further, you'll see how they come together to power the apps we use every day, from streaming services to online shopping.